mattermost-community/focalboard/website/site/content/download/mattermost/latest-plugin/_index.md

 ## Update your web proxy configuration

 Follow the [steps here](../#with-nginx) to configure your web proxy (NGINX, Apache, etc.) to complete the setup.

+## Enable Reliable Websockets

+The Focalboard plugin requires [the Reliable Websockets feature](https://docs.mattermost.com/configure/configuration-settings.html?highlight=enablereliablewebsockets#enable-reliable-websockets) to work properly.
+Check in your configuration if the property `ServiceSettings.EnableReliableWebSockets` is set to `true` and if it's not, enable it, restart the server and reload the clients before using the Focalboard plugin.